Serenity 6.2.0 Release Notes (2022-10-10)

 Implemented Logging Support for SqlHelper Methods

-We used to have a ILog interface before switching to .NET Core and its dependency injection mechanism.
-The logger could be configured via web.config or appsettings.json files, and could be redirected to a directory under App_Data/Log folder by default.
+interface before transitioning to .NET Core and its dependency injection mechanism.
+The logger could be configured via web.config

-We are using .NET Core's own ILoggerFactory and ILogger interfaces since v5.x.
-These loggers are usually injected to the target classes via constructor injection.
+Since version 5.x, we've been utilizing .NET Core's ILoggerFactory and ILogger interfaces.
+These loggers are typically injected into target classes via constructor injection.

-Unfortunately, our SqlHelper methods that used to log information about queries executed are static.
-They have no way to get a logger instance via dependency injection.
-So, logging was not working properly because of that.
+Unfortunately, our SqlHelper methods, which were previously responsible for logging information about executed queries, are static and have no direct means to obtain a logger instance through dependency injection.
+As a result, logging was not functioning correctly.

-To workaround that, we used a logger that is passed to those extensions via IDbConnection interface.
-Of course, IDbConnection does not have logger property, but luckily our connections are usually IWrappedConnection instances.
+To address this issue, we introduced a logger that is passed to these extensions via the IDbConnection interface.
+While IDbConnection itself doesn't have a logger property, our connections are typically IWrappedConnection instances.

-So we defined a new interface called IHasLogger:
+To implement this, we introduced a new interface called IHasLogger

 namespace Serenity.Data